 How is Eyelid Surgery Performed?

-While the patient is awake and sitting upright before surgery, Dr. Russell determines how much tissue needs to be removed from around the eyes and marks the incision areas with a pen.
-Ideally, incisions are made along the natural crease of the eyelid.
-When marking the lower lid, he may have the patient look up or even open their mouths.
+While the patient is awake and sitting upright before surgery, Dr. Russell determines how much tissue needs to be removed from around the eyes and marks the incision areas with a surgical marking pen.
+Usually, incisions are planned to incorporate the natural creases of the eyelids.

 During the procedure, Dr. Russell will carefully make incisions along the natural creases of the eyelids or in some cases, inside the eyelid which will create no visible scarring.
-He will then proceed to remove any excess hanging or loose skin as well as any fat deposits that need to be removed.
-Sutures will then be placed carefully to ensure that no scarring will be visible, and the sutures which will be taken out within the week can be easily removed.
+He will then proceed to remove any excess hanging or loose skin as well as remove or reposition any fat deposits that are causing puffiness in the eyelids.
+Sutures will then be placed carefully to ensure that no scarring will be visible; sutures are then removed five to seven days later.

 Who is a Good Candidate for Eyelid Surgery?

-A good candidate for an eyelid lift is about 35 years of age or older and in otherwise good physical and mental health, though younger people also have the surgery if they have noticeable bags under their eyes.
+A good candidate for an eyelid lift is about 35 years of age or older and in otherwise good physical and mental health; younger people may also consider the surgery if they have noticeable bags under their eyes.
 A good candidate has healthy skin, tissue, and muscle in their face and has realistic expectations, especially when it comes to lower lid surgery.

-People who aren’t good candidates for blepharoplasty include those with hyperthyroidism, high blood pressure, and dry eyes caused by problems with their tear ducts.
-Other people who may not be good candidates for the operation have Graves disease, a type of thyroid disorder; glaucoma; diabetes; cardiovascular problems or a detached retina.
-These conditions are especially problematic if the patient is considering lower eyelid blepharoplasty.
+People who aren’t good candidates for blepharoplasty include those with glaucoma, high blood pressure, and dry eyes.
+Other people who may not be good candidates for the operation have Graves’ disease, a type of thyroid disorder; diabetes; cardiovascular problems or a detached retina.

 Eyelid Surgery Consultation